 What Is Cream?

-Cream is a slang term for methamphetamine.
-In recent years, cream has been available in powdered form and flavors mimicking ones found in ice cream, such as chocolate and strawberry to market it to teens.
-Having a cream addiction is very dangerous.
-The powerful chemical has both life-threatening short and long-term side effects, including noticeable physical ones, and use of it can lead to fatal overdose.
+Cream is a slang term for Methamphetamine.
+In recent years, Cream has been available in powdered form and flavors mimicking ones found in ice cream, such as chocolate and strawberry, to market it to teens.
+Having a Cream addiction is very dangerous.
+The powerful drug has life-threatening short and long-term side effects, including noticeable physical ones, and use of it can lead to fatal overdose.

 Making Cream In Labs

-In addition to cream’s ability to produce highly addictive qualities in the user, it can be readily available to those seeking the drug.
-People can make cream in their home, shed, or in labs from everyday ingredients such as battery acid, cat litter, and antifreeze.
-When people are using such hazardous items to make cream, harmful vapors are released, attaching themselves to mucous membranes in the eyes and nose and the respiratory track.
-These chemical reactions can cause extreme irritation of the skin, eyes, nose, and even result in dizziness.
+In addition to Cream’s ability to create an addiction in its user, it can also be readily available to those seeking the drug.
+People can make Cream in their home, in their shed, or in labs from everyday ingredients such as battery acid, cat litter, and antifreeze.
+When people use such hazardous items to make Cream, harmful vapors are released; they attach themselves to mucous membranes in the eyes and nose and respiratory tract.
+These chemical reactions can cause extreme irritation of the skin, eyes, and nose, as well as cause dizziness.

-Notably, cream is popular for its increased energy production and intense feelings of euphoria, confidence, and excitement.
-These feelings of energy and joy last anywhere between 6 to 8 hours to over 20 hours.
-Using cream has both mental and emotional side effects that are easily recognizable.
+Cream is popular for the intense feelings of energy, euphoria, confidence, and excitement it produces.
+These feelings of verve and joy last anywhere from 6 to 20+ hours.
+Using Cream has both mental and emotional side effects that are easily recognizable.
 Behaviorally, people can expect to experience high amounts of energy.
 Because of the strong feelings of euphoria the drug produces, and its highly addictive chemical reactions caused in the brain, people may behave irrationally.
-Such behaviors can look like:
+Such behaviors can include:

 - Hyperactive behavior

 - Tics in the face or clenching in the jaw